jbatnozic/N.E.W.-40.000/Codices/Necrons.md

   At the start of your Command phase, each model in this unit regains 1 lost wound.

   ### Hardwired for Destruction:
-  When rolling to hit for an attack made by this unit, you may re-roll a 'tens' roll of 1.
+  When rolling to hit for an attack made by this unit, you must re-roll a 'tens' roll of 1.

   In the Morale phase, if this unit fails a Morale test, it becomes Crazed until the start of the next Morale phase.
+  While Crazed:
+   - In its Movement phase, this unit must make a Normal Move (as far as possible) towards the nearest visible enemy unit, unless it is already in Engagement Range of enemies, in which case it will Remain Stationary.
+   - In its Shooting phase, it must shoot with as many ranged weapons as it can at the nearest visible enemy unit.
+   - In its Charge phase, it must attempt to Charge and engage the nearest visible enemy unit (or do a Counter-charge if charged first).
-  While Crazed, models in this unit must use this special rule to re-roll ones whenever possible, but each time they do so, the unit suffers a mortal wound.
-However, this unit is also **Fearless** while Crazed.
+   - Whenever a model in this unit uses this special rule to re-roll a 1, the unit takes a single wound (it may take an Armour or Invulnerable save).
+   - This unit is **Fearless**.

   ### Dimensional Translocation:
   \[Same as Deep Strike]